jibbs1703/Model-Deployment-with-Triton/README.md

 The Triton Inference Server can be deployed on a single server, in a Docker container, or in a Kubernetes cluster, offering flexibility in deployment environments.
 A detailed article on the triton server can be found [here](https://developer.nvidia.com/blog/deploying-ai-deep-learning-models-with-triton-inference-server/).

-In this project, a pre-trained ML Model is served using NVIDIA's Triton Inference Server.
-The model served is the Question and Answer (QA) Model from Huggingface and is able to retrieve the answer to a question from a given text, proving useful in searching for answers in a document or file.
-The project is served within a docker container allowing for the setup to be hosted on any server/computer.

-The setup can be deployed as a solution in a variety of industries such as the legal and healthcare industries.

 ## Serving Models with the Triton Inference Server

 In production, the models to be served should have been trained and tested by Data Scientists and deemed to be ready